rsnpj/notes-site/notes/Year_1/Maths_for_Computer_Science/Discrete_Maths_and_Linear_Algebra/Trees.md

 Since T is a tree, T - e has no cycles, so T - e is a forest.
 Since in T

-- e there is no path between the two end vertices of e, T - e is not connected, hence T - e consists of at least 2 trees.If T - e consists of at least 3 trees, then T cannot be connected.
+-   e there is no path between the two end vertices of e, T - e is not connected, hence T - e consists of at least 2 trees.
+If T - e consists of at least 3 trees, then T cannot be connected.
 Hence T - e is a forest consisting of precisely two trees.

-- There are probably many different correct ways to prove the lemma.
+-   There are probably many correct ways to prove the lemma.
 For instance for the last part you could use the fact that a tree on n vertices has n-1 edges.

 -   So suppose that T-e consists of trees of $n_1,...,n_k$ vertices for some integer $k\geqslant 1$.
 Now we count the number of edges of T in two
     ways: As T has $n_1+...+n_k$ vertices, T has $n_1+...+n_k-1$ edges.
 On the other hand, T has $(n_1-1)+...+(n_k-1)+1$ edges.
 The two expressions can only be equal if k=2, so T-e consists of precisely 2 trees

 # Full m-ary trees